Flavor-Sum-Rules/FlaSR/README.md

    ?FlaSR`*
    ```

-For details on a function's arguments, options, and outputs, run
+For details on a FlaSR function's arguments, options, and outputs, run
    ```
    FlaSRHelp[function];
    ```